Unrepl/unrepl/README.md

 ### Reserved keywords and extensions

-All simple (not qualified) keywords, the `unrepl` namespace and all namespaces starting by `unrepl.` are reserved.
+All simple (not qualified) keywords, the `unrepl` namespace, and all namespaces starting by `unrepl.` are reserved.

 This protocol is designed to be extended, extensions just have to be namespaced and designed in a way that a client can ignore messages from unknown extensions.